adrienjoly/adrienjoly.github.io/README.md

 - Efficiency & conciseness.
 Life is too short to beat around the bush!
 - Honesty.
 I despise bullshit.
 And I feel hurt when people that I trust lie to me or hide stuff from me.
 - Growth mindset.
 Nobody's perfect.
 The important thing to accept it and don't waste opportunities to improve.
+- Tracability.
+I used to work remotely, so I really appreciate it when my team-mates keep a written trace of decisions that may have been taken in my absence.

 ### What I think are my strengths